konveyor/enhancements/enhancements/migration-waves/README.md

 ![Migration Waves view - Manage Applications](images/manage-applications-modal.png?raw=true "Migration Waves view - Manage Applications")

 The "*Selected wave*" field on top won't be modifiable and will only display the name or the range for the selected wave in case it doesn't have a name.
-As in the "*Applications*" coumpound expandable session from the main table in the Migration Waves view, the table will display the following fields on each application row:
+As in the "*Applications*" compound expandable session from the main table in the Migration Waves view, the table will display the following fields on each application row:

 - *Application name*
 - *Description*